The Grandmaster (film)

-Although The Grandmaster was not as popular as others of Wong Kar-Wai's works in the western world, this film was highly-praised and applauded in the Chinese-speaking world for its profound philosophical depth, historical perspective, and break-though of the Kung-Fu film genre, further cementing Wong's "Grandmaster" Status is the Chinese cinema.
+Although The Grandmaster was not as popular as others of Wong Kar-Wai's works in the western world, this film was highly-praised and applauded in the Chinese-speaking world for its profound philosophical depth, historical perspective, and break-through of the Kung-Fu film genre, further cementing Wong's "Grandmaster" Status in Chinese cinema.
 The film received a record-breaking 12 awards in the 33rd Hong Kong Film Awards, most wins for a single film in history.
-Zhang Ziyi also received an unprecedented 12 different Best Actress awards for her performance in this film.
+Zhang Ziyi also received an unprecedented 12 different Best Actress awards for her performance.

 Plot

 Wing Chun grandmaster Ip Man (Tony Leung) reflects on the nature of martial arts as he battles a dozen combatants during a rainstorm in Foshan.
 Ip wins and experiences flashbacks of his life, from his early training at the age of seven, to his induction into Wing Chun by his master, Chan Wah-shun (Yuen Woo-Ping), and his marriage to Cheung Wing-sing (Song Hye-Kyo).

 Ip Man's peaceful existence is threatened by the arrival of Gong Yutian (Wang Qing Xiang), the Wudangquan martial arts grandmaster from northern China, who announces that he has already retired and appointed Ma San (Zhang Jin) as his heir in the North.
 He then concedes that the South should have its own heir.
 A fight erupts as various masters attempt to challenge Gong, but they are deterred by Ma San.
 As the Southern masters deliberate on a representative, Gong Yutian's daughter Gong Er (Zhang Ziyi) arrives and tries to convince her father not to continue the fight, as she feels the Southern masters are unworthy.
-Meanwhile, the Southern masters decide on Ip Man to represent them, and Ip proceeds to be tested by three Southern masters before he challenges Gong Yutian.
+Meanwhile, the Southern masters decide on Ip Man to represent them.
+Three Southern masters test Ip's skills before the confrontation with Gong Yutian.

-The "fight" between Ip Man and Gong Yutian turns out to be an exchange of philosophical ideas using a crumbled flat-cake as a metaphor for Chinese unity.
-Gong proclaims that Ip has shown him the limits of his knowledge and declares Ip the winner.
+The "fight" between Ip Man and Gong Yutian turns out to be an exchange of philosophical ideas using a flat-cake as a metaphor for Chinese unity.
+Gong holds out the cake and dares Ip to break it.
+Although Gong evades many attacks, Ip eventually breaks the cake, but not before explaining that Gong should think beyond the north-south rivalry.
+Impressed by Ip's martial arts skill and philosophy, Gong declares Ip the winner.
 As Gong returns to the North, Gong Er sets out to regain her family's honor by challenging Ip Man.
-As they agree that "Kung Fu is about precision," whoever breaks a piece of furniture during the fight will be the loser.
+Ip offers that because "Kung Fu is about precision," whoever breaks a piece of furniture during the fight will be the loser.
 An intense fight breaks out between Ip Man and Gong Er, which concludes with victory for her after Ip breaks a stairstep while saving her from falling.
 Ip and Gong Er part on friendly terms, with Ip saying he wants a rematch in the future.
 They keep in contact by exchanging letters, and Ip intends to bring his family with him to northern China.
 His plans are soon disrupted by the outbreak of the Second Sino-Japanese War in 1937.